- class Counts(data, time_taken=None, creg_sizes=None, memory_slots=None)[소스]¶

 A class to store a counts result from a circuit execution.

 The dictionary input for the counts.
 Where the keys represent a measured classical value and the value is an integer the number of shots with that result.
 The keys can be one of several formats:

 A bit string prefixed with

 A bit string formatted across register and memory slots.
 For example,

-time_taken (float) – The duration of the experiment that generated the counts
+time_taken (float) – The duration of the experiment that generated the counts in seconds.

 creg_sizes (list) – a nested list where the inner element is a list of tuples containing both the classical register name and classical register size.
 For example,